hb020/HP6632B_binding_posts/README.md

 A "HP 66xxA 65xxA PSU Front Panel Binding Post Adapter" plate from [NearFarMedia](https://www.thingiverse.com/thing:4299873) is recommended.
 It is also included in the FreeCad file.
 The slots for the binding posts might be a bit tighter, but it works superbly.

 I'd also recommend to look at [Barbouri's efforts](https://www.barbouri.com/2021/04/23/hewlett-packard-agilent-6632b-upgrade/) for his upgrade.

+You may want to combine this with the [option 760 relay board](https://github.com/hb020/HP6632B_relay_board).

 License
 -------